What is Broken Heart Syndrome?

 - Most commonly they are women who lead active lifestyles and suddenly experience an intense emotional impact: the death of a family member, diagnosis of a serious illness, an emotional problem, a high level of family stress…

-- Doctors remind us regularly to try to manage the complex situations that life throws at us when we least expect them.
+- Doctors remind us regularly to try to manage complex situations properly.

 See also How walking helps the brain